Push the Feeling On

-"Push the Feeling On" is a house song by the Scottish music group Nightcrawlers and American DJ Marc Kinchen (MK).
+"Push the Feeling On" is a house song by the British music group Nightcrawlers and American DJ Marc Kinchen (MK).
 The original version released in 1992 was also partially disco and acid jazz-influenced and was a minor chart hit in the United Kingdom.
-The song was later remixed extensively by Marc Kinchen, creating a series of additional remixes for the song.
-One remix known as "Push the Feeling On (MK Dub Revisited Edit)" became an international chart hit in 1995, reaching the top 10 in various European countries, including the UK, where it peaked at number three.
+The song was later remixed extensively by Kinchen, creating a series of additional remixes for the song.
+One remix known as "Push the Feeling On (MK Dub Revisited Edit)" became an international chart hit in 1995, peaking at number three on the UK Singles Chart and peaking within the top ten of the charts in other various European countries.

-In the wake of its success, the band deleted the original version from their catalogue, reclassified the remix as the first single from their debut album, Lets Push It (1995) and changed their genre to house music.
-Despite the Nightcrawlers' Scottish origin, the song was actually less popular in Scotland than in the UK as a whole (and many worldwide markets), only peaking at number 11; mainly due to the more subtle and low-key style of the track, which differentiated it from the dance music popular in Scotland at the time such as bouncy techno.
+In the wake of its success, the band deleted the original version from their catalogue, reclassified the remix as the first single from their debut album, Lets Push It (1995), and changed their genre to house music.
+Despite the Nightcrawlers' Scottish origin, the song was actually less popular in Scotland than in the UK as a whole (and many worldwide markets), only peaking at number 11, mainly owing to the more subtle and low-key style of the track, which differentiated it from the dance music popular in Scotland at the time such as bouncy techno.
 On the Eurochart Hot 100, "Push the Feeling On (MK Dub Revisited Edit)" reached number five.

 Background and release

 Original song

 The original song was initially issued in the United Kingdom in 1992.
 The song reached No. 86 in the UK charts, before quickly falling off.
 A similar effect happened with the reissue in the US when it was released there in 1993, reaching No. 80 on the Billboard Hot 100.
+The success of the 92/93 version in the US was based on the Dub of Doom remix by Marc Kinchen who only used 1 verse of the song to build the remix.
 The song itself was rooted in acid jazz and disco, and the vocalist of the band John Reid noted later it was quite out of date for the time.